-- 1 teaspoon of Ayurvedic triphala powder.
+- 1 teaspoon of triphala powder.

-How to Make the Digestive Health Smoothie
+How to Make a Digestion Smoothie

-- Pour in your kefir, yogurt or coconut water until it is around half way up the blender jug.
+- Pour in your kefir or coconut water.
+Fill until it is around half way up the blender jug.

-When to Use This Smoothie for Digestive Health
+When to Have This Intestinal Healing Smoothie

 With this in mind, this smoothie recipe could be made up in the morning and around a third sipped on before eating cereal.